The Corona Virus Has Affected South Florida Business Sales

 The Covid-19 global pandemic has caused unprecedented business interruptions and business shutdowns for many Americans.
 Here in South Florida, some businesses have been spared the carnage but most have not.
-For those business owners fortunate enough to be in industries unaffected or even helped by the virus (such as some healthcare-related businesses, home-related companies, and purveyors of ‘essential’ products and services), the virus has not affected the value of their businesses.
+For those business owners fortunate enough to be in industries unaffected or even helped by the virus such as some healthcare-related businesses, the virus has not affected the value of their businesses.
 It may even have helped the valuation.
 But the majority of business owners are facing very serious questions about the current valuation of their business.

-Give Martin at Five Star Business Brokers of Palm Beach County a call today for a free evaluation for your business in view of Covid-19.
+Give Martin at Five Star Business Brokers of Palm Beach County a call today for a free evaluation for your business.